10 Best Compound Bicep Exercises for Mass and Strength

 The pull-up is an upper-body strength exercise that targets your back and bicep.
 Pull-ups are a challenge for beginners and experienced athletes.

 It increases the strength, thickness, and width of your back, specifically your lats.
-The lats are what make the back wide and form the “V” in the upper back.
+The lats widen the back and form the “V” in the upper back.

 How To Do